cccs-web/soc-maps/README.md

 Running the bash script will create a PostgreSQL geodatabase, call a script to clean the database, and will append all the shape files into their respective tables.

-## Data schema

-The project utilizes different schema to separate public data from private data.

-All shapefiles in the public folders are loaded into the public schema.The `public.txt` file lists all files that are used as initial tables in the database, to which other layers are appended.

-The `podes.txt` file contains a list of all shapefiles which will be appended to the first layer that is loaded from the folder.

 run the bash script by executing the following:
   ./public_loader.sh

 In the btsync folder there is a database dump that has all the data loaded in and it can be restored as an alternative to running the script.

+## Data schema

+The project utilizes different schema to differentiate conceptual groups of data (e.h. public vs. private data, group1 vs group1). *soc-web* utilizes a public schema, which references shapefiles in our public folders.
+The corresponding `public.txt`lists all such public files that are used as initial tables in the database, to which other layers are appended.

+The `podes.txt` file gives an example of how addotional shapefiles can be appended into the first layer that is loaded from the folder.

 Database schema description
 -------------------------------